python-summit/python-summit.github.io/content/pages/program.rst

                     Barnaby Skinner<br>
                     <a href="#">Scraping the Federal Administrative Court's Database and Analysing the Verdicts </a>
                     <p class="description">
-                        For years, lawyers and attorneys working in Switzerland have sensed that cases of migrants appealing deportation weren't treated equally by the 24 judges of the Swiss Federal Administrative Court.<br>
+                        For years, lawyers and attorneys working in Switzerland have sensed that cases of migrants appealing deportation weren't treated equally by the 24 judges of the Swiss Federal Administrative Court.
+                        <br><br>
                         To explore this claim we scraped the 30'000 verdicts of the court since 2007 from the court's data base.
 Then used the Python libraries pandas, glob and regular expressions to explore the data.
                     </p>
                 </td>